Universal quantum computation via scalable measurement-free error correction: Introduction

 \section{Introduction}

-Large-scale quantum computation will rely on the implementation of \emph{quantum error correction} (QEC), which is essential for accurate quantum information processing~\cite{terhal2015, campbell2017}.
-Given the inherently noisy nature of quantum hardware, it is crucial to engineer systems that can mitigate the spread of faults.
-The strategy involves encoding logical information into a specific subspace within the broader physical Hilbert space---often through non-local encoding---allowing the system to be resilient against local errors.
-This redundancy, while effective, significantly increases the resource demands of QEC.
-As a result, the optimal choice of error-correction protocol should be tailored to the specific quantum computing hardware, both to minimize overhead and exploit the platform's unique characteristics.
-Despite these complexities, recent experimental breakthroughs have marked remarkable progress in QEC across different architectures, such as superconducting qubits~\cite{google2021, google2023, krinner2022, zhao2022, gupta2024, caune2024-riverlane, google2024}, trapped ions~\cite{egan2021, ryan-anderson2021, wang2023, hilder2022, postler2022, huang2023, postler2023, pogorelov2024, ryan-anderson2024-quantinuum, dasilva2024, berthusen2024_quantinuum}, nitrogen vacancies in diamonds~\cite{abobeih2022}, and neutral-atom arrays~\cite{bluvstein2024, reichardt2024, bedalov2024}.
+Given the inherently noisy nature of quantum hardware, it is crucial to develop approaches that suppress or limit the impact of errors.
+One possible pathway is quantum error correction (QEC), which provides a means to detect and correct errors during the execution of quantum algorithms~\cite{terhal2015, campbell2017}.
+At the heart of QEC lies the encoding of quantum information into a specific subspace within the broader physical Hilbert space---often achieved through a non-local encoding---allowing the system to be resilient against local errors.
+This redundancy, while effective, also significantly increases the resource overhead required for implementing QEC, both in terms of time and space.
+As a result, the choice of the error-correction protocol should be tailored to the specific quantum computing hardware, both to minimize overhead and to best exploit the platform's characteristics.
+Despite these complexities, recent experimental breakthroughs have marked remarkable progress in QEC across different architectures, such as superconducting qubits~\cite{google2021, krinner2022, zhao2022, google2023, gupta2024, caune2024-riverlane, google2024, eickbusch2024, lacroix2024}, trapped ions~\cite{egan2021, ryan-anderson2021, hilder2022, postler2022, wang2023, postler2023, pogorelov2024, ryan-anderson2024-quantinuum, dasilva2024, berthusen2024_quantinuum}, nitrogen vacancies in diamonds~\cite{abobeih2022}, and neutral-atom arrays~\cite{bluvstein2024, reichardt2024, bedalov2024, rodriguez2024}.

-In traditional QEC approaches, a partial measurement of the system, known as the \emph{error syndrome}, is used to inform a classical decoding algorithm, which then determines the corrective actions applied to the system---either through physical intervention or software-based adjustments~\cite{terhal2015}.
-These partial measurements often correspond to \emph{stabilizer} operators, which commute with logical operators, such that the logical state remains unaffected~\cite{gottesman1997}.
+In traditional QEC approaches, measurements of mutually-commuting correlators---known as \emph{error syndromes}---are used to inform a classical decoding algorithm, which then determines the corrective actions applied to the system, either through physical intervention or software-based tracking of errors~\cite{terhal2015}.
+These measurements often correspond to \emph{stabilizer} operators, which commute with logical operators, such that the logical state remains unaffected~\cite{gottesman1997}.